christensenjairus/ClusterCreator/README.md

 You may also run into errors while running `./install_k8s.sh`.
 This script is running `ansible/ansible-master-playbook.yaml`.
 If you find the issue, you should comment out the already-completed playbooks from `ansible/ansible-master-playbook.yaml` and start the script over to resume roughly where you left off.
 However, be smart about doing this if there was an error during the etcd node setup, the cp node setup, or the join nodes playbooks because of kubeadm's inability to be run twice without being reset.

-If you do need to reset `./uninstall_k8s.sh` should do the trick.
-But a full terraform rebuild is the best way to ensure a clean slate.
+If you do need to reset `./uninstall_k8s.sh` should work, but a full terraform rebuild is the best way to ensure a clean slate.

 ### Don't have a Unifi router or don't want to use VLANs?
 To not create a network via Unifi